Document Type : Case Report

 Objective: Snake bites represent a significant public health issue worldwide, as venomous snake bites can result in dangerous and sometimes lethal consequences.
 Sometimes, the diagnosis is difficult.
 Herein, we present the case of a 4-year-old child who posed a challenge to diagnosis.

-Case presentation: A 4-year-old child was brought to the emergency department with sudden, severe general weakness and impaired consciousness.
+Case Presentation: A 4-year-old child was brought to the emergency department with sudden, severe general weakness and impaired consciousness.
 Initially, the cause of these symptoms was unclear and difficult to diagnose.
 However, after a more thorough examination, it was determined that the likely cause was a neurotoxic snake bite.
 The child was hospitalized for three days.
 He received anti-venom, painkillers, and symptomatic treatments and left the hospital in good general condition.

 Conclusion: Snakebites are very dangerous and sometimes have unusual manifestations, so adequate personnel and physician information is necessary for timely diagnosis and appropriate management.